manuelmarcano22/HSTGCs/InterestingGCs.md

 # IC 4499

+Maybe can do it?
+There is no publication with the F110W data.
+The proposal [11549](https://archive.stsci.edu/proposal_search.php?mission=hst&id=11549) was for calibration.

 |    | Target Name   | Filters/Gratings   | Instrument   |   Exp Time |   year |   ocurrence |
 |---:|:--------------|:-------------------|:-------------|-----------:|-------:|------------:|